Wolff New Venture Competition

 The Wolff New Venture Competition features 10-minute presentations by the top five entrepreneurial teams from the CCEI Summer Fellowship program, chosen on a basis of venture viability and value added to the market.
 A panel of venture experts decide which team deserves the Wolff Prize and the $15,000 accompanying it.

-This years competition takes place on September 26 and is open by invitation only.
-Contact email@example.com to learn more.
+This competition is open to Summer Fellowship participants.
+Contact firstname.lastname@example.org to learn more.

 2017 Wolff New Venture Competition Winner

 Congratulations to Eir Medical Devices lead by Kostyantyn Partola, a graduate student in the School of Engineering as well as Dr. George Lykotrafitis for winning the 2017 Wolff New Venture Competition